Weixin-Liang/MoonShape/docs/index.rst

 The x-axes indicate the majority subpopulation accuracy and the y-axes indicate the minority subpopulation accuracy.
 **There is a striking nonlinear correlation between the majority subpopulation performance and the minority subpopulation performance.**
 We refer to the nonlinear correlation (the parabolic uptrend curve) as *“moon shape”*.
-{Top (a-c):} three datasets with spurious correlations, where the correlations are strongly nonlinear.
+*Top (a-c):* three datasets with spurious correlations, where the correlations are strongly nonlinear.
-{Bottom (d-f):} three datasets with  rare subpopulations (without obvious spurious correlations).
+*Bottom (d-f):* three datasets with  rare subpopulations (without obvious spurious correlations).
 **Datasets with spurious correlations (top) show more nonlinear correlations than datasets without spurious correlations (bottom).**